CPD Module vs. CPD Offering - What's the Difference?

-UCC also offers a wide variety of non-credit-bearing CPD offerings for professionals.
-These can be used towards maintenance of CPD hours / CPD points in your chosen profession.
+CPD Offerings can be used towards maintenance of CPD hours / CPD points in your chosen profession, and a UCC Certificate of Attendance/Completion will be issued to you.
 A number of these offerings are accredited by professional bodies.
 If you have any queries about whether a CPD offering is affiliated to or accredited by a professional body or whether the offering is suitable for your CPD portfolio, please contact the Centre for CPD - email@example.com.

 This is entirely down to the professional body that you are a member of / affiliated with.
 We would advise you that if you are at all uncertain as to whether or not a CPD Module/Offering will meet your CPD requirements, that you should contact the Centre for CPD (firstname.lastname@example.org) for advice and next steps.